 Moreover, you can open multiple objects with a single MQOPEN and close them using MQCLOSE.
-See Distribution lists for information about how to do this.
+See "Distribution lists" on page 119 for information about how to do this.

 When you attempt to open an object, the queue manager checks that you are authorized to open that object for the options that you specify in the MQOPEN call.